 Have you ever searched for criminal records?
 How easy was it?
-Dis you do your search online or did you call the courthouse? was the information you recieved correct?
+Did you do your search online or did you call the courthouse?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal records and backgrounds, and your feedback could help other people that are in the same situation.

 Click here to leave a comment